lubuntu-team/manual/source/2/2.4/2.4.7/QtPass.rst

 Cusotmizing
 -----------

 To change your settings for QtPass press the :guilabel:`Gear Button`.
 To change if QtPass will copy passwords change the drop down under the :guilabel:`Clipboard behavior` drop down.
+To copy the password into primary selection check the :guilabel:`Use primary selection` checkbox.

 Version
 -------